hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <b>External DNS Server IP Address</b> </td>
-<td> Type the IP address of the external DNS server used by your HP Cloud OS for Moonshot environment to be able to access named websites within your cloud. </td>
+<td> Type the IP address of the external DNS server used by your HP Helion Cloud OS for Moonshot environment to be able to access named websites within your cloud. </td>
 </tr>

 <tr style="background-color: white; color: black;">